 Bench Configuration

-BenchCI bench configuration is stored in bench.yaml.
-It describes the real execution environment: nodes, transports, GPIO, flashing, reset behavior, defaults, and artifact settings.
+BenchCI bench configuration is usually named bench.yaml in examples, but the filename is not required.
+Pass the file path with --bench; it describes the real execution environment: nodes, transports, GPIO, flashing, reset behavior, defaults, and artifact settings.

 Top-level structure